monix/monix.io/_tut/docs/3x/reactive/observable.md

 ### mergeMap

-`Observable#mergeMap` also takes a function which can return an `Observable` but it can process the source *concurrently*.
-It doesn't back-pressure on elements from the source and subscribes to all of the `Observable` produced from the source until they terminate.
-These produced `Observable` are often called *inner* or *child*.
+`Observable#mergeMap` takes a function which can return an `Observable` but it can process the source *concurrently*.
+It doesn't back-pressure on elements from the source and subscribes to all of the `Observable`s produced from the source until they terminate.
+These produced `Observable`s are often called *inner* or *child*.

 ```tut:silent
 val source = Observable(2) ++ Observable(3, 4).delayExecution(50.millis)